jitpack/jitpack.io/building/_index.en.md

 # Troubleshooting

-If there is an issue with a build you will see a link to the log in the Status column.
+If there is an issue with a build, you will see a link to the log in the Status column.

    ![Build log](/img/delete.png)